On-shell action and the Bekenstein-Hawking entropy of supersymmetric black holes in $AdS_6$

+where $V\,=\,l_xl_y$.
+See, $e.g.$, (4.31), (B.3) and (B.8) in \cite{Bobev:2017uzs}.
+The counterterms precisely match the counterterms for general solutions of $F(4)$ gauged supergravity derived in \cite{Alday:2014rxa, Alday:2014bta}, which we present in appendix B.

 \leftline{\bf Acknowledgements} We would like to thank Hyojoong Kim and Ioannis Papadimitriou for invaluable conversations for this work.
-We are grateful to Nikolay Bobev for reading a draft of the paper.
-This research was supported by the National Research Foundation of Korea under the grant NRF-2017R1D1A1B03034576.
+We are grateful to Nikolay Bobev for reading a draft of the manuscript.
+We are also grateful to an anonymous referee for a suggestion to improve the manuscript.
+This research was supported by the National Research Foundation of Korea under the grant NRF-2017R1D1A1B03034576 and NRF-2019R1I1A1A01060811.